laughing-train/incomplete-optimistic/README.md

 print(get_random_quote())
 ```

-    ## The world cares very little about what a man or woman knows; it is what a man or woman is able to do that counts. - Booker T. Washington
+    ## How many legs does a dog have if you call his tail a leg?
+Four.
+Saying that a tail is a leg doesn't make it a leg. - Abraham Lincoln

 ![](assets/footer.svg)